sybila/biodivine-aeon-server/README.md

 http://biodivine.fi.muni.cz/aeon/manual.pdf

 ### Building from source
 To build the engine from source, you need a nightly Rust toolchain.
+Once you install Rust, you can use `rustup default nightly` to configure the default toolchain.
 Then you can simply run `cargo build --release` in project root directory.
 The binary will be located in `target/release/biodivine-aeon-server`.

 ## Standalone experiments